semrush/intergalactic/website/docs/style/icon/icon-a11y.md

 ### Roles and attributes

-The list below will help you to keep in mind the necessary roles and attributes to make our components fully accessible in the particular cases in your interfaces.
+The following list will help you to keep in mind the necessary roles and attributes to make our components fully accessible in the particular cases in your interfaces.

 | Attribute             | Usage                                                                                                                                                                                                                     |
 | --------------------- | ------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------- |